The bedroom is for sleep, sex, and changing your clothes only.

 But when I had a recurrence, and I'd read an article by someone who'd stopped eating sugar,

 I thought it was worth a try.
-And cutting out sugar did improve my sleep.
+And cutting out sugar did seem to improve my sleep.

 This is a tough one, but I think they can help.

 By abolishing sleepiness, you "bank" any sleep debt.

 You're more alert.

 Having said that, I repeat: this is a tough one.

 This is, of course, not for evening, because it will wake you.